oneredgrey/GetCleanData-FinalProject/codebook.md

 This is accomplished with the `dplyr` package, using the `group_by` and `summarize` functions.

+## Description of the Tidy Dataset 'tidydata.txt'

-The resulting tidy dataset is stored in the file `'tidydata.txt'`.
-This is a data.frame of 180 obs. of  68 variables.
+The final dataset is stored in the file `'tidydata.txt'`.
+This is a `data.frame` of 180 observations and 68 variables.
+Each observation represents a measurement on one subject and one activity.

-## Variables in the Tidy Dataset 'tidydata.txt'
+Here is a description of the variables:

 * 1)  subject  - Factor w/ 30 levels ("1", "2", ..., "30").
 Identifies the subject performing the task(s)